pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 * Uniclasses, which complicated the system considerably.
 * Imports, Tiles, random unused code.
 * We evaluated and cleaned the startup list and actions.
 We removed a lot of obsolete ones.
 Some should be fixed.
-* Duplicated code related to encoding of temps in CompiledMethods? was removed.
+* Duplicated code related to encoding of temps in CompiledMethods  was removed.
 Simplifies considerably understanding (and future cleanup) saving the image embedded in the vm executable has been removed.
 Simplifies image snapshot
 * Cursor cleaning.
 * Deprecated13 contains 26 classes, 786 Methods with over 5000 lines of Code.